GizemKskn/bitcoin-and-cryptocurrency-analysis/README.md

-# Bitcoin and Cryptocurrency Analysis
+# Bitcoin and Cryptocurrency Market Analysis

-This project contains data analysis on Bitcoin and other cryptocurrencies.
-The analysis includes various aspects such as market capitalization, price changes, and volatility of cryptocurrencies.
+This project analyzes the market capitalization and volatility of cryptocurrencies using data from CoinMarketCap.
+It focuses on the top 10 cryptocurrencies as of 6th December 2017.
+The analysis includes filtering out cryptocurrencies without a market capitalization, visualizing the market capitalization distribution, and examining the percentage change in market capitalization over 24 hours and 7 days.

+The project utilizes Python and pandas for data manipulation, matplotlib for data visualization, and provides insights into the market behavior of cryptocurrencies during the specified period.
+Please note that cryptocurrency markets are highly volatile and the information provided here is for analysis purposes only.
+It is not intended as investment advice.

 ## Installation and Usage